The Personal Information We Collect

 Changing or deleting personal information

-If you would like to have your personally identifiable information removed from the Site’s database, please contact us at email@example.com and we will use reasonable efforts to comply with your request.
+If you would like to have your personally identifiable information removed from the Site’s database, please contact the privacy committee and we will use reasonable efforts to comply with your request.
 Keep in mind, however, that there may be residual information that will remain within the Site’s databases, access logs, and other records, which may or may not contain such personally identifiable information.